Sandeepbhatt3287/Data-structures-and-Algorithms/README.md

 # Data-structures-and-Algorithms
-This repository contains all program fro level 1.
+This repository contains all program for level 1.